tercen/logfoldchange_app/README.md

-# foldchange_app
+# logfoldchange_app

 ##### Description

-`foldchange_app` is an application that calulates the ratio (fold change) between a control and treatment condition.
+`logfoldchange_app` is an application that calculates the ratio (fold change) between a control and treatment condition after log conversion.

 ##### Details

 The application consists of a data input, a workflow and a data output.

-The input data is the log transformed [ptk dataset](https://tercen.com/r/35c33fa33c9e6aba0dce6483f5263cde)
+The input data is the [ptk dataset](https://tercen.com/r/35c33fa33c9e6aba0dce6483f5263cde)

 This workflow has 3 operators:
 - [identity_operator](https://github.com/tercen/identity_operator)